Skip to main content

 2. Antacids

-Along with calcium, magnesium and aluminum can also bind to Xofluza and make it less effective.
+Magnesium and aluminum can bind to Xofluza and prevent its absorption the same way that calcium can.
 And these are all common ingredients in over-the-counter (OTC) antacids, such as Tums (calcium carbonate) and Mylanta (aluminum hydroxide / magnesium hydroxide / simethicone).

 It's best to avoid antacids the day you take Xofluza.
 If you have heartburn, histamine-2 antagonists (H2 blockers) such as Pepcid (famotidine) are OK to take, as they won’t bind to Xofluza.
-But avoid products like Pepcid Complete that also contain an antacid.
-Proton pump inhibitors such as Prilosec (omeprazole) are also safe options.
+Proton pump inhibitors, such as Prilosec (omeprazole), are also a safe option.
+But avoid products like Pepcid Complete (famotidine / calcium carbonate / magnesium hydroxide) that also contain an antacid.

 3. Laxatives that contain magnesium

-If you need constipation relief the day you take Xofluza, consider a stool softener such as Colace (docusate sodium) or a fiber-based product such as Metamucil.
+If you need constipation relief the day you take Xofluza, consider Colace (docusate sodium) or Senokot (senna).
 These won’t interfere with Xofluza’s effectiveness.

 4. Multivitamins and supplements

-Multivitamins and supplements are commonly taken to support overall health and well-being.
-But, like antacids and calcium-rich foods and beverages, they often contain calcium and other minerals that can bind to Xofluza.
+You may take a daily multivitamin and/or supplements to support your overall health and well-being.
+But, like antacids and calcium-rich foods and beverages, they often contain calcium and other minerals that can bind to Xofluza and make it less effective.

 It’s best to avoid taking multivitamins and supplements that have any of the following ingredients with Xofluza:

 The supplement label is the best place to check for these ingredients.
-If you’re not sure about a product, don’t hesitate to reach out to your healthcare provider or pharmacist.
+If you’re not sure if a product is safe to pair with Xofluza, don’t hesitate to ask your prescriber or pharmacist.

 You can go back to your normal vitamin and supplement regimen the day after you take Xofluza.
 If you’ve already taken a product that contains one of these ingredients, it’s best to wait 4 to 5 hours before taking your Xofluza dose.

 Good to know: Some OTC products that claim to help cold symptoms, such as Zicam, contain zinc.
 Even though they don’t work for the flu, people often take them anyway.
-But the zinc in these products can bind to Xofluza, so you shouldn’t take them together.
+But the zinc in these products can bind to Xofluza, so you shouldn’t take these products together.

 5. Live flu vaccine

-The live flu vaccine comes as a nasal spray.
+FluMist is a live, attenuated flu vaccine that comes as a nasal spray.
 It works by introducing a weakened form of the flu virus into your body.
-In response, your immune system makes antibodies that will help you fight off a real flu infection if you’re exposed to the flu virus in the future.
+In response, your immune system makes antibodies that will help you fight off a real flu infection if you’re exposed to it in the future.

-But if you take Xofluza at the same time as the live flu vaccine, it may kill the weakened virus in the vaccine before your body has a chance to respond to it.
-That will make the vaccine less effective.
+But if you take them together, Xofluza may kill the weakened virus in the FluMist vaccine before your body has a chance to respond to it.
+That could make the vaccine less effective.

-If you’ve been exposed to the flu and haven’t been vaccinated, it’s fine to receive the flu vaccine.
-Just choose one of the flu shot options if you’re taking Xofluza the day of your vaccination.
+If you’ve been exposed to the flu (but aren’t sick) and haven’t been vaccinated, it’s fine to receive the flu vaccine.
+Just choose one of the injectable options if you’re taking Xofluza the day of your vaccination.
 None of the available flu shots are live vaccines.
-If you prefer the nasal spray vaccine, wait until the day after you take Xofluza to receive it.

 You shouldn’t receive any vaccines if you’re sick with the flu.
 But after you recover, it’s still a good idea to get your flu vaccine if you haven’t already done so.
-That’s because there is more than one type of flu virus spreading every year during flu season.
-Getting the flu vaccine will protect you from flu viruses other than the one you were infected with.
+That’s because there’s more than one type of flu virus spreading every year during flu season.

 The bottom line